GalSim-developers/GalSim/INSTALL.md

 iii) FFTW (http://www.fftw.org)
 -------------------------------

-These Fast Fourier Transform libraries must be installed as GalSim will link to them during the build.
+These Fast Fourier Transform libraries must be installed, as GalSim will link to them during the build.
 We require version 3 (or greater presumably), which is often distributed as fftw3.
 See Section 4 for some suggestions about installing this on your platform.